dataluscorp/browser/services/sync/docs/engines.rst

-Tabs is a special engine in that there's no underlying storage at all - it both saves the currently open tabs from this device (which are enumerated every time it's updated) and also lets other parts of Firefox know which tabs are open on other devices.
+Tabs is a special engine in that there's no underlying storage at all - it both saves the currently open tabs from this device (which are enumerated every time it's updated) and also lets other parts of Datalus know which tabs are open on other devices.
 There's no database - if we haven't synced yet we don't know what other tabs are open, and when we do know, the list is just stored in memory.